cgatewood7/example/docs.md

 * The Burj Dubai is way too tall.
 Probably is going to tip over at some point.

 * That house over on grant street.
 That house is a jerk full of jerks.

+* There is an ant hill over thataway.
+Getting pretty ambitious.
+Definitely going to kick it.